To protect shows, Disney, Cartoon, Nick patrol kids' Web pages

 "These things happened in the past and that's why it has happened now less and less," she said.

-Viacom Inc's Nickelodeon said its policies have evolved as the use of social media increased.
+Viacom Inc's (VIAB.O) Nickelodeon said its policies have evolved as the use of social media increased.

 "We expect our talent to exercise discretion in all aspects of their lives," said Nickelodeon spokesman George Cabico.